 Fledging: Both parents feed the young, which leave the nest in 9 to 13 days.

-Nest: The nest is a compact cup made of twigs, bark, rootlets, and lined with finer material.
-The outer shell usually contains pieces of snake skin, paper or plastic.
-It is usually well concealed in shrubs or vine tangles along forest edge or roadsides.
+Nest: The nest is a compact cup made of twigs, bark, and rootlets, and lined with finer material.
+The outer shell usually contains pieces of snakeskin, paper, or plastic.
+It is usually well concealed in shrubs or vine tangles along forest edges or roadsides.
 Tennessee nest heights range from just over one foot to 9 feet, with an average of about 3 feet above the ground.

 Status in Tennessee: The Blue Grosbeak is a fairly common summer resident across Tennessee, arriving by the end of April and departing by late September.
 The population in Tennessee is still increasing at a significant rate.